Skip to main content

 make docker/shell

-(you can also insect the packages used by the Docker file in tachyon-composer if you want to do this outside of a container).
+You can also inspect the packages in the Dockerfile there if you prefer to recreate the environment outside of a container.

 export CROSS_COMPILE=aarch64-linux-gnu-

-1. Configure the build for Tachyon (defconfig name may change as the repo evolves):
+1. Configure for Tachyon (defconfig name may evolve):

 u-boot.bin